Choosing The Best Trailer Jack for Your RV

 • Won’t throw out your back

-• Must know a little about electric to self-install
+• Must know a little about electricity to self-install

 • More expensive